 2.12 A key aspect of community involvement in plan-making is providing feedback on how comments made have been taken into account in the development of a Plan or document.
 A report will be prepared following each consultation stage setting out the notification and engagement techniques employed, a summary of the main issues raised, officer's response to these issues and information on how these have been taken into account as appropriate.
 Such reports will be published on the Council's website.
-Following the final consultation on a Plan or document, the Council will prepare a Consultation Statement setting out which individuals and organisations have been consulted throughout the documents preparation, how they have been addressed.
+Following the final consultation on a Plan or document, the Council will prepare a Consultation Statement setting out which individuals and organisations have been consulted throughout the documents preparation, how they have been consulted, the main issues that were raised and how these issues have been addressed.
 The Plan or document and Consultation Statement will then be submitted to the Secretary of State, alongside other evidence, for independent examination.